 Take advantage of your youngster's curiosity.
 Things you may take for granted—the way a flower turns into a seedpod—are magical to a child.
 Plus, your children or grandchildren will learn far more by touching, smelling—and in the case of vegetable gardening, tasting—than they will from all the books in the library.

 Make It a Group Affair

 What could be more fun than a play date that includes all your friends?
 Gardening is often a solitary affair for adults.
 But most kids enjoy playing in the dirt with their buddies.
 Take advantage of this tendency by supplying them with the materials and instruction they need to make something beautiful in the garden.

 All of us take pride in a job well done.
 Older children, especially, benefit from the structure of regular chores.
 You might start with nothing more complex than daily watering of a planter or window box.
 This simple task vividly demonstrates to the child that he or she can play a genuine role in making the world a more beautiful place.

 Mother Nature is the first (and best) gardener.
-Allow your kids the freedom to explore the natural world around them.
-Help grade-school kids discover hidden places in their own yard; expose older children to the majesty of mature trees in a nearly park or woodland.
+Allow your kids and grandkids the freedom to explore the natural world around them.
+Help grade-school children discover hidden places in their own yard; expose older children to the majesty of mature trees in a nearly park or woodland.
 And celebrate when they come home all muddied and bedraggled.
 No worthwhile achievement comes without getting your hands dirty.